nila-max/bnb-chain-tutorial/README.md

 # BNB Chain Tutorials
 Blockchain tutorials using BNB Chain.
-Learn how to build Decentralized Applications (Dapps) on BNB Chain and Solidity Smart contracts.
+Learn how to build Decentralized Applications (Dapps) on BNB Chain and Solidity Smart contracts

 Covers:
 - BNB Chain